nmakarov/modulo3/README.md

 ### Step 3
 Now, to the final step – to make it a proper solution.
 There's a library module `library/StateMachine.js` that contains all needed functions.
 There's a script `spikes/take3.js` to verify and play with those functions.
 And there's a test file `tests/stateMachine.test.js`.
+Benefits:
+-   `input` can be a string `"1110"` as well as a number `0b1110` or `14`

 ### Teting
 ```